pietrocalzini/solarKit/README.md

 # solarKit
-A swift kit to work with astronomical coordinate
+A collection of swift classes to easily work with astronomical coordinates